lambdalisue/vital-VCS-Git/README.md

 - Vital.VCS.Git.Finder - A fast git repository finder
 - Vital.VCS.Git.ConfigParser - A Git config parser
 - Vital.VCS.Git.StatusParser - A Git status parser
+- Vital.VCS.Git.Conflict - A helper library to manipulate conflicts

 All modules above provide a low level API and do not cache any results, contrusting to Vital.VCS.Git which try to cache things per each Git